diminutive/minimal-r-package-discuss/README.md

 # minimal-r-package-discuss

 Discussion place for R packages built with "extras", special libraries and bindings.

-The [GitHub diminutive organization](https://github.com/diminutive) holds a collection of *minimal R packages*, designed to illustrate special cases.
+This [GitHub diminutive organization](https://github.com/diminutive) holds a collection of *minimal R packages*, designed to illustrate special cases.

-Use this repo to discuss issues, and contribute your own examples.
+Use this repo to [discuss issues](https://github.com/diminutive/minimal-r-package-discuss/issues), contribute fixes or enhancements, and contribute your own examples.

-The repos grew naturally out of informal and "scatter gun" testing and exploration.
-When I finally learn how to get something to work I like to have a tiny example, because *I know it worked once* and an actual package is good proof.

-Ideally these might be canonical, the perfect starting point if you need *library IJK* in an R package - just fork it, test it, and starting specializing it.
-These examples are definitely not good enough for that, yet.
+## Minimal R packages

 Currently diminutive has these examples.
 They vary in quality and currency.
 (A definite problem right now is that some will point to the wrong organization for CI badges and installation instructions, bear with me).